History of climate change science: Increasing concern, 1950s–1960s

 Better spectrography in the 1950s showed that CO_{2} and water vapor absorption lines did not overlap completely.
 Climatologists also realized that little water vapor was present in the upper atmosphere.
 Both developments showed that the CO_{2} greenhouse effect would not be overwhelmed by water vapor.

-In 1955 Hans Suess's carbon-14 isotope analysis showed that CO_{2} released from fossil fuels was not immediately absorbed by the ocean.
-In 1957, better understanding of ocean chemistry led Roger Revelle to a realization that the ocean surface layer had limited ability to absorb carbon dioxide, also predicting the rise in levels of CO_{2} and later being proven by Charles David Keeling.
+In 1955, Hans Suess's carbon-14 isotope analysis showed that CO_{2} released from fossil fuels was not immediately absorbed by the ocean.
+In 1956, Gilbert Plass published the results of his landmark research on the relationship between atmospheric CO_{2} and global average temperature.
+His results indicated that a doubling of CO_{2} would warm the planet by 3.6 °C. In 1957, better understanding of ocean chemistry led Roger Revelle to a realization that the ocean surface layer had limited ability to absorb carbon dioxide, also predicting the rise in levels of CO_{2} and later being proven by Charles David Keeling.
 By the late 1950s, more scientists were arguing that carbon dioxide emissions could be a problem, with some projecting in 1959 that CO_{2} would rise 25% by the year 2000, with potentially "radical" effects on climate.

 In the centennial of the American oil industry in 1959, organized by the American Petroleum Institute and the Columbia Graduate School of Business, Edward Teller said "It has been calculated that a temperature rise corresponding to a 10 per cent increase in carbon dioxide will be sufficient to melt the icecap and submerge New York. ...
 At present the carbon dioxide in the atmosphere has risen by 2 per cent over normal.
 By 1970, it will be perhaps 4 per cent, by 1980, 8 per cent, by 1990, 16 per cent if we keep on with our exponential rise in the use of purely conventional fuels."

 In 1960 Charles David Keeling demonstrated that the level of CO_{2} in the atmosphere was in fact rising.
 Concern mounted year by year along with the rise of the "Keeling Curve" of atmospheric CO_{2}.